Don Mattingly: Hall of Fame consideration

+Terry's higher averages can be primarily attributed to the remarkably elevated averages in the National League in the late 1920s and early 1930s, which highly favored hitters; when he won the batting title in 1930, the league average was .303 (Mattingly won his title when the league average was .264), and the league average over Terry's career was .283, compared to .263 during Mattingly's career.
+Mattingly is the most statistically similar player to both Puckett and Terry.
+One more Hall of Famer who is something of a mirror image to Mattingly is George Kell, whose defensive skills were largely identical to Mattingly's - but the right-handed Kell was able to play as a third baseman, while the left-handed Mattingly was essentially limited to playing on the opposite side of the diamond:

+Mattingly is now eligible to be inducted into the Hall of Fame via the Contemporary Baseball Era Players Committee.
+He was included on the 2018, 2020, and 2022 ballots, but did not receive enough votes for induction, coming closer with 50% of the vote in 2022.
+He is set to be considered again for induction when the committee meets on December 7, 2025.

-Mattingly has been honored by two minor-league halls of fame.
+Mattingly has been honored by two minor league halls of fame.
 He was inducted in the South Atlantic League Hall of Fame in 1994 and the New York–Penn League Hall of Fame in 2015.

-In 2001, Mattingly was inducted into the Indiana Baseball Hall of Fame; his plaque displays his phenomenal high school and professional careers.
-In 1987, he was named the American Legion Graduate of the Year, for his success in the major leagues following his American Legion baseball career.
+In 2001, Mattingly was inducted into the Indiana Baseball Hall of Fame; his plaque displays his high school and professional careers.
+In 1987, he was named the American Legion Graduate of the Year, for his success in the major leagues following his American Legion Baseball career.

 Personal life

-Mattingly married Kim Sexton on September 8, 1979; they divorced after his playing career ended, amid reports of Kim's issues with alcoholism.
+Mattingly married Kim Sexton on September 8, 1979; they divorced after his playing career ended.
 Mattingly and Kim share three sons: Taylor, Preston, and Jordon.
-Taylor was drafted in the 42nd round (1,262nd overall) of the 2003 Major League Baseball draft by the New York Yankees, and played in 24 games for the Gulf Coast Yankees in the rookie league before an injury cut short his season.
-After sitting out all of 2004 and 2005, Taylor retired from baseball in 2005 after only 58 professional at-bats.
+Taylor was selected in the 42nd round (1,262nd overall) of the 2003 Major League Baseball draft by the Yankees, and played in 24 games for the Gulf Coast Yankees in the rookie league before an injury cut short his season.
+After sitting out all of 2004 and 2005, Taylor retired from baseball in 2005 after only 58 professional at bats.
+Preston is the general manager for the Philadelphia Phillies.

-Preston was chosen in the supplemental round (31st overall) of the 2006 Major League Baseball draft by the Los Angeles Dodgers and was rated as a B− prospect in John Sickels' 2007 Baseball Prospect book.
-Sickels noted, "Position a question but has promising tools and bloodlines."
-Preston was traded to the Cleveland Indians on September 26, 2010, just nine days after his father was announced as the manager of the Dodgers for the 2011 season.
-He was subsequently released by the Indians at the end of spring training, and resigned with the Dodgers.
-On January 11, 2012, the Yankees signed Preston to a minor league contract but they released him on March 27.
-Preston then attended Lamar University in Beaumont, Texas.
-He was, from 2014 to 2015, a starting guard for the Lamar Cardinals basketball team, an NCAA Division I program in the Southland Conference.

-Mattingly remarried on December 10, 2010, in his hometown of Evansville, Indiana.
+Mattingly married his second wife, Lori, on December 10, 2010, in his hometown of Evansville, Indiana.
 The wedding, and his managing the Phoenix Desert Dogs of the Arizona Fall League, prevented him from attending the 2010 winter meetings.
+In 2014, he and Lori had a son, Louis.

-Mattingly's older brother, Randy Mattingly, played quarterback at the University of Evansville and was drafted by the Cleveland Browns in the fourth round of the 1973 NFL Draft before playing in the Canadian Football League.
+Mattingly's older brother, Randy Mattingly, played quarterback at the University of Evansville and was chosen by the Cleveland Browns in the fourth round of the 1973 NFL draft before playing in the Canadian Football League.